Search Results for: "berkeley fire department"

 Three fire trucks with at least ten men and one woman showed up quickly, soon joined by a fourth truck.
 The fire report says I called the fire in at 9:19 a.m., that the firefighters left the station at 9:22 and arrived at my house at 9:26.
 All I know is that everything happened very fast. … Continue reading »

 The following items represent just a sampling of calls, and times may be approximate.
-From Feb.
-13-19, there were four burglary reports, 27 auto break-in or theft from a vehicle reports, and seven stolen vehicle reports to the Berkeley Police Department, according to CrimeMapping.com.
-Six robberies and 15 assaults, domestic violence incidents or batteries were reported.
+From April 3-9, there were 11 burglary reports, 21 auto break-in or theft from a vehicle reports, and eight stolen vehicle reports to the Berkeley Police Department, according to CrimeMapping.com.
+Three robberies and 11 assaults, domestic violence incidents or batteries were reported.
 These numbers are subject to change.
 Click the previous links for the most current information.

 [Editor's Note: We always appreciate photographs and tips, about breaking news or neighborhood safety issues, via email at email@example.com or via Facebook or Twitter; please let us know when you write if you prefer to be anonymous.]

 Thursday, April 3

 Five thefts or burglaries from vehicles were reported: at 12:30 a.m. in the 2700 block of Stuart Street; at 8 a.m. in the 1200 block of Haskell Street; at 3:03 p.m. in the 2400 block of Durant Avenue; at 4 p.m. in the 100 block of Seawall Drive; and at 10:45 p.m. in the 2200 block of Parker Street.